Exhibitions & Events, Galleries & Museums, Tours & Guided Walks

 **Closed Tuesday.
 Closed on Monday except, open Monday 30 December**

+It is said that the 20th century person was born on Freud’s couch.
 Visit London’s most intriguing historic house museum: the final home of Sigmund Freud, the founder of psychoanalysis, who came here in 1938 after fleeing Nazi-occupied Vienna.

 House tours and exhibitions are free with admission.